rackerlabs/rs-heat-docs/cloud-backup.rst

 Option-1
 ~~~~~~~~

-If the server from where you want to create backup was created as part of
+If the server from which you want to create a backup was created as part of
 a Heat stack, then pass '{build_config: backup_agentonly}' as metadata
 to OS::Nova::Server or Rackspace::Cloud::WinServer.
 For example,